BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/make it your own.md

 * the 2 icon codes to put into the display code (display lambda)
 * the id:'s of the 2 colours
 <br>
-the line that we will be changing is this one.
+the line that we will be working with is this one.

 ```yaml
           it.printf(120, 75, id(icon_font_80), yellow,"\U000F06E8");
 ```